 What does an aircraft engineer do?

-There are certain areas that an engineer might specialise in, such as systems, aerodynamic, avionics, or materials.
+There are certain areas that an engineer might specialise in, such as systems, aerodynamics, avionics, or materials.
 The tasks that they might carry out include:

 - Supervising the assembly of aircraft systems and engines